Dr. Yi Charlie Chen

 Professor of Biology

 Dr. Yi Charlie Chen, professor of biology, has taught at Alderson Broaddus University since 2000.
 He received his Bachelor of Science and Master of Science degrees from Zhejiang University in China.
 He then received his second Master of Science degree and a Doctoral degree from Washington State University.
-Prior to coming to A-B, Dr. Chen worked as postdoctoral fellow at USDA and Oklahoma State University.
+Prior to coming to ABU, Dr. Chen worked as postdoctoral fellow at USDA and Oklahoma State University.

 Dr. Chen has also been nominated for the West Virginia Professor of the Year Award, a statewide award that honors the best teachers in West Virginia higher education.
 Dr. Chen is the recipient of the Faculty of the Year Award in 2013 selected by Alderson Broaddus students.
 Dr. Chen was the speaker for the 2013 ABU’s Opening Convocation.
 He was also the featured professor in the 2013 spring issue of the Neuron: West Virginia Journal of Science and Research.
-Dr. Chen has been selected as the plenary speaker, keynote speaker, and session chair in different scientific conferences.
+Dr. Chen has been selected as the plenary speaker, keynote speaker, moderator, and session chair in different scientific conferences.

 Dr. Chen is currently serving as the Editor-in-Chief for a scientific journal: Journal of Nutritional Medicine and Diet Care.
 He also served as the Editor-in-Chief for The Open Entomology Journal between 2012-2015.
 He also serves as the Editorial Board Member for several scientific journals: Journal of Biochemistry and Molecular Biology Research, Journal of Nutritional Medicine and Diet Care, SM Journal of Environmental Toxicology, Austin journal of cancer and clinical research, and International Archives of Clinical Pharmacology.
 Dr. Chen also currently serves on the steering committee of West Virginia IDeA Network of Biomedical Research Excellence (WV-INBRE) and the Science Advisory Board.